anshumanbh/spicesandmix/_posts/2018-01-27-edamame-and-paneer-dumpling.md

   ingredients_markdown: |-
     * Wonton wrappers, 12 oz package
     * Edamame, frozen, 12 oz
-    * Shallots, minced, 2 tbsp (I used shallots because they have a very mild taste but you can use yellow onions too)
+    * Shallots, minced, 2 tbsp (I used shallots because they have a mild taste but you can use yellow onions too)
     * Chilli Powder, 1/8 tsp (optional)
     * Garam masala, 1/8 Tsp
     * Paneer, crumbled, 3/4 cup ( submerge it in warm water for 15-20 minutes if you are using packaged paneer to make it soft)